AaseesS/INFO448-HelloAndroid/README.md

 # UW Homework: Hello Android

+Developer tools: Bug Report
+Bug report allows you to find and fix any bugs within your app, it provides data such as logs, stack traces and more diagnostic information that can be used to help identify any issues that need solving.
+I believe this feature will be very useful for this class, and I plan to use with my group to help us solve any issues we are having.

 This homework is designed to force you to ensure that the tools are correctly installed on your machine, and that you can:

 * run Android Studio